Learn about the origins, advantages, and drawbacks of this long-running QWERTY alternative

 There is a certain amount of controversy associated with studies that have attempted to conclusively establish the relative efficacy of Dvorak versus QWERTY, specifically how quick it is to learn and how fast typists trained in each can eventually perform.
 Given the uncertainty surrounding the statistics, we’re left with anecdotal evidence comparing the two.

-• Inconsistent support: Though Dvorak is one of the most common QWERTY alternatives for English language typists, it’s not available everywhere.
-This is an especially big concern for PC gamers, who may need to rebind their keys in every game or simply get used to swapping back and forth between layouts depending on what they’re doing.
+As one of the most common QWERTY alternatives for English language typists, Dvorak enjoys relatively painless support on most devices.
+Both Windows and MacOS can adapt to the Dvorak keyboard layout, but support isn't universal.
+PC gamers in particular may run into trouble.
+For them, the answer will likely be either to rebind their keys in every game or get used to swapping back and forth between keyboards depending on what they're doing.

 Try a keyboard that’s easy to learn and hard to put down